Sheepolution/classroom/README.md

 ### Inheritance

 Classes can be extended using `extend`.
 Child classes are required to call `super(self)` in the constructor.
-By calling `super`, you call the parent's method of the function it is used in.
+By calling `super.[name]`, you call the parent's method of the function it is used in.

 ```lua
 Rectangle = Point:extend()